Convergence Rate Analysis of a Stochastic Trust Region Method via Submartingales: The first order STORM algorithm

 \end{assumption}

-The assumptions of Lipschitz continuity and boundedness of $f$ from below and above in any bounded set are standard.
+The assumptions of Lipschitz continuity of $\nabla f$ and boundedness of $f$ from below are standard.
 Here for simplicity and w.l.o.g. we assume that the lower bound on $f$ is nonnegative.
-The assumption that $x_k$ remains in a bounded set is necessary, to ensure the upper bound on $f(x_k)$.
-In the deterministic case, the iterates remain in the level set $f(x)\leq f(x^0)$, which is often assumed to be bounded; while in the stochastic case, keeping iterates in a bounded set can be enforced by minor modifications to Algorithm \ref{algo:stodfosimple} or, alternatively, shown to hold with overwhelming probability for a sufficiently large ${\cal X} $ containing $f(x^0)$.